Kanishk2207/onql/INDEX.md

 2.  **Code Style**: Please follow the existing code style and conventions.
 3.  **Pull Requests**: When submitting a pull request, please provide a clear description of the changes and why they are needed.

-Thank you for your interest in Onqlbgfinal!
+Thank you for your interest in ONQL!